Characters: Bloodline Champions

 Illusionary tricks coupled with different elemental shots makes the Seeker a resourceful and cunning ranged marksman, able to hunt down any prey on the battlefield.

-When Marksmanship is on, the ability changes to an Explosive Arrow, dealing more up front damage and knocking back on impact in a small area, but doesn't burn the ground or pierce through enemies.
+- One on fire, doing a chunk of damage and setting the area where it hit an enemy alight to cause extra damage while they are inside it.
+Pierces through enemies.
+The old Marksmanship ultimate changed the ability to an Explosive Arrow, dealing more up front damage and knocking back on impact in a small area, but doesn't burn the ground or pierce through enemies.

-Super Mode: The Marksmanship ultimate resets all the Seeker's cooldowns, increases movement speed by 25%, makes their basic ranged attack travel and have a longer range, turns fire arrow into an explosive arrow, and ice arrow fires as a projectile that freezes much longer.
+- Super Mode: What used to be the Seeker's ultimate - Marksmanship reset all the Seeker's cooldowns, increases movement speed by 25%, makes their basic ranged attack travel and have a longer range, turns fire arrow into an explosive arrow, and ice arrow fires as a projectile that freezes much longer.

 The Nomads are fast, flexible and deadly.
 Their boomerangs can easily overwhelm the enemy with the ability to hit several targets at once.
 This, coupled with great crowd control abilities, helps them control the flow of the battle.
 However, they have a hard time fleeing from an enemy once cornered.

-Blow You Away: Not stated in their background, but their abilities imply this.
+- Blow You Away: Not actually stated in their background, but their abilities imply this.

-Precision-Guided Boomerang: Half of the Nomad's abilities (though they use an actual boomerang, unlike the Guardian).
-The Nomad can throw two at once in different arcs and have them come back on the paths the other one travelled.
+- Precision-Guided Boomerang: Half of the Nomad's abilities (though they use an actual boomerang, unlike the Guardian).
+The Nomad can throw two at once in different arcs and have them come back on the paths the other one traveled.

 Igniters are masters of ranged combat, using their fire magic to deal large amounts of damage both to single targets and crowds.
 Extremely weak in close combat, the Igniters keep their distance by teleporting across the battlefield.

-Butt Monkey: The Igniter serves an unfortunate for a few bloodline items, such as being tied to the a stick to be on the back of the Master Chef Glutton outfit or shackled to the shield of the Vanguard's Sacrificial Armament weapon (still moving).
+- Butt Monkey: The Igniter serves an unfortunate for a few bloodline items, such as being tied to the a stick to be on the back of the Master Chef Glutton outfit (which he will eat using his Meat and Eat ability) or shackled to the shield of the Vanguard's Sacrificial Armament weapon (still moving).